tdnguyen6/C-game-SPACEWAR/README.md

 The game is compiled using mingw32's bash shell in Windows 10.

+Running the game requires the executable file to be in the same folders with all dlls.

 vector.h: C header file to allow the use of C++ vectors in the C language.

 Icon is added using Resource Hacker.